-Focus of legislation Corporate position Details of engagement Proposed legislative solution Carbon tax Support with minor exceptions To obtain the appropriate costing model for the carbon tax implications going forward.
+Focus of legislation Details of engagement Proposed legislative solution Carbon tax Support with minor exceptions To obtain the appropriate costing model for the carbon tax implications going forward.
 Implementation of the Carbon Tax with exceptions due to a lack of clarity on the framework to be used.
 Mandatory carbon reporting Support To get organisations to voluntarily report on their carbon emissions based on the nature of their operations.
 Further engagement between DEA, Business Organisations and Legal advisory boards on a suitable reporting framework.
 Energy efficiency Support The need to look at Energy Management / Efficiency projects being delivered from business units.
 Partnership with the CSIR -NCPC on the roll out of the RECP Programme at site level.
 Development and ongoing support by UNIDO for EnMS Programs in manufacturing / supply chain organisations.
-Accept Energy Efficiency legislated initiatives Other, please specify (Green Economy Document) Support To assist government with regards to setting up parameters that will promote a greener economy in South Africa Supported Other, please specify (National Climate Action Plan) Support To assist government in drafting a plan of action to mitigate all the risks associated with climate change Participative Associate Member Other, please specify (Waste Act) Pricing Strategy Amendment - To provide assistance with waste management in order to Support with minor exceptions Pricing Strategy Amendment - To provide assistance with waste management in order to protect health and the environment by providing reasonable measures for the prevention of pollution and ecological degradation and for securing ecologically sustainable development Ongoing engagement and support for changes pre-empted Other, please specify (Pesticide Policy) Support To provide a solution or a Plan of Action in regards to mitigating risks involved with Pesticides which impact the farming aspect of the business.
+Accept Energy Efficiency legislated initiatives Other, please specify (Green Economy Document) Support To assist government with regards to setting up parameters that will promote a greener economy in South Africa Supported Other, please specify (National Climate Action Plan) Support To assist government in drafting a plan of action to mitigate all the risks associated with climate change Participative Associate Member Other, please specify (Waste Act) Pricing Strategy Amendment - To provide assistance with waste management in order to protect health and the environment by providing reasonable measures for the prevention of pollution and ecological degradation and for securing ecologically sustainable development Ongoing engagement and support for changes pre- empted Other, please specify (Pesticide Policy) Support Support To provide a solution or a Plan of Action in regards to mitigating risks involved with Pesticides which impact the farming aspect of the business.
 Accept Other, please specify (Air Quality Act) Support To provide input on air quality regulation in order to protect the environment by providing reasonable measures for the prevention of pollution and ecological degradation and for securing ecologically sustainable development while promoting justifiable economic and social development; to provide for national norms and standards regulating air quality monitoring, management and control.
 Accept proposed changes Adaptation or resilience Undecided Looking at actions taken to counteract new or changing environmental challenges and reduce the vulnerability of human systems to the effects of climate change.
-Based on Accept

-Focus of legislation Corporate position Details of engagement Proposed legislative solution Agriculture and the farming partnerships we have with the DAFF department, we are working on adjustments through climate planning as well as autonomous reactions by individuals and public bodies with the farmers and Govt. representatives.
-As Tiger Brands we are conscious that the policy implications of adaptation relate to the specific risks that climate change poses to an area or sector and the practical steps needed to reduce those risks.
+Based on Agriculture and the farming partnerships we have with the DAFF department, we are working on adjustments through climate planning as well as autonomous reactions by individuals and public bodies with the farmers and Govt. representatives.
+As Tiger Brands we are conscious that the policy implications or adaptation relate to the specific risks that climate change poses to an area or sector and the practical steps needed to reduce those risks.
 The environmental impact of increases in heavy rain, for example, will not affect settlements on higher ground in the same way as it does those on flood plains.
 Different adaptation, and policy, responses are therefore required for different areas.
+Accept